-- You get services or supplies that are not medically necessary. - Your plan requires precertification, your physician requests it, we deny it and you get the services without precertification. - You get care from an out of-network provider and the provider waives all or part of your cost share.
+- You get services or supplies that are not medically necessary. - Your plan requires precertification, your physician requests it, we deny it and you get the services without precertification. - You get care without a referral and your plan requires one. - You get care from someone who is not a network provider, except for emergency, urgent care and transplant services.
+See Who provides the care in this section for details.